 - Restate the question: Is the ship on a straight course to hit Isla Fantasma?

 - Facilitate classroom discussion, ask students: "What are your ideas to help the Professor?"

-1. Print the data artifact page, cut into halves, and distribute to students.
+- Print the Data Artifact, cut into halves, and distribute to students.

 1. Print and distribute the Practice Printable to your students.

-4. Have students complete the Practice Printable and finish the Day 1 Student Reflection Assignment.
+2. Have students complete the Student Reflection Assignment.

 1. Have your students go to midschoolmath.com/clicker.

-2. Click on Launch Clicker Quiz and note Clicker Quiz #.
+2. Click on Launch Clicker Quiz and note Clicker Quiz code.

 3. Have students enter quiz code on their screens.

-5. Review clicker quiz results and prompt students to make connections to the 3-Act Math Task.
+5. Review Clicker Quiz results and prompt students to make connections to the Math Simulator.